binfalse/binfalse.de/_posts/2017-02-07-android-no-internet-access-detected-won-t-automatically-reconnect-aka-connected-no-internet-.md

 However, I guess you'll anyway have a small workflow for re-flashing your phone -- just add that tiny bit to it ;-)

 Another drawback is that you loose the captive portal detection...
-Of course, that's what you intended to do, but sometimes it may be useful to have that feature in hotels etc..
+Of course, that's what you intended, but sometimes it may be useful to have that feature in hotels etc..

-### Change the server for captive portal detection using adb
+### Change the server for captive portal detection with the Android API

 You can also change the URL to the captive portal server to a server under your control.
-Let's say you have a site running at [scratch.binfalse.de/generate_204](https://scratch.binfalse.de/generate_204) that simulates a *captive portal detection server backend*(!?) and always returns `204`, no matter which request, then you can use that that URL for captive portal detection!
+Let's say you have a site running at [`scratch.binfalse.de/generate_204`](https://scratch.binfalse.de/generate_204) that simulates a *captive portal detection server backend*(!?) and always returns `204`, no matter what request.
+Then you can use that URL for captive portal detection!
-Override the captive portal server on a root-shell from adb (or SSH etc) by calling
+Override the captive portal server on a root-shell (adb or SSH etc) by calling:

 {% highlight bash %}
 settings put global captive_portal_server scratch.binfalse.de
 {% endhighlight %}

-This way you retain the captive portal detection without leaking data to google.
+This way you retain the captive portal detection without leaking data to Google.
-However, you will loose the setting when flashing the phone again..
+However, you will again loose the setting when flashing the phone again..

 ### Change the server for captive portal detection using AdAway